microsoft/redhat-mw-cloud-quickstart/wildfly-standalone-centos8/README.md

 ## Solution Overview

-This template creates a standalone node of WildFly on CentOS VM of Standard F1 size (users can select the size of the VM from the dropdown options) in your Resource Group (RG) which includes a Public DNS name, Virtual Network and Network Security Group.
+This template creates a standalone node of WildFly on CentOS VM of Standard_DS2_v2 size (users can select the size of the VM from the dropdown options) in your Resource Group (RG) which includes a Public DNS name, Virtual Network and Network Security Group.
 It is ideal for development and testing of enterprise Java applications on Azure.

 WildFly is an open-source application server runtime that is exceptionally fast, flexible, lightweight and powerful.
 It is Jakarta EE 8 Full Platform and Web Profile compatible.
 The state-of-the-art architecture built on the Modular Service Container enables services on-demand when your application requires them.